oobabooga/text-generation-webui/README.md

 * To download a model, double click on "download-model"
 * To start the web UI, double click on "start-webui"

-This only works for NVIDIA GPUs or CPU mode at the moment.

 ## Downloading models

 Models should be placed under `models/model-name`.
 For instance, `models/gpt-j-6B` for [GPT-J 6B](https://huggingface.co/EleutherAI/gpt-j-6B/tree/main).